Nir Davidovich

 Nir Davidovich (ניר דוידוביץ'; also spelled Davidovitch; born 17 December 1976) is an Israeli former professional footballer who played as a goalkeeper.
+His honours are 7 championships, 2 Israeli cups, 3 Toto Cups, 1 MVP of the season.

 At club level, Davidovich spent his whole career in Maccabi Haifa.
 He suffered from 3 serious injuries, but managed to recover and lead the team to its 8th championship, winning the MVP title in 2004.
 He is considered a "symbol" of the club along with the veteran captain Yaniv Katan.
 Many talk about him as the successor of legendary goalkeeper Avi Ran, a Maccabi Haifa prodigy who died in a diving accident.

-At international level, he was the number one goalkeeper in the Israeli national team for a time.
+At international level, he was the number one goalkeeper in the Israel national team for a time.

 Early life

 Davidovich was born in Haifa, Israel, to a Jewish family.
 His father is footballer Benjamin Davidovich.